ccnlab/pubweb/content/people/oreilly/cv.md

 ## Book Chapters

 * Liu, X., O’Reilly, R. C., & Ranganath, C. (2021).
 Effects of retrieval practice on tested and untested information: Cortico-hippocampal interactions and error-driving learning.
-In Federmeier, K.D. and Sahakyan, L. (Eds) *The Context of Cognition: Emerging Perspectives, Vol 75*.
-125-155, Elsevier.
+In Federmeier, K.D. and Sahakyan, L. (Eds) _The Context of Cognition: Emerging Perspectives, Vol 75._ 125-155, Elsevier.

+* O’Reilly, R.C. & Hazy, T. E. (2022).
+Computational Contributions of the Thalamus to Learning and Memory.
+In: Halassa MM, ed. _The Thalamus._ Cambridge University Press.
+416-431.

 * O'Reilly, R.C., Russin, J., & Herd, S. A. (2019).
 Computational Models of Motivated Frontal Function.
 In D'Esposito, M. and Grafman, J. (Eds) *Handbook of Clinical Neurology: The Frontal Lobes, Vol. 163,* 317-332.
 Elsevier.